General Donatien Marie Joseph de Vimeur de Rochambeau

-The son of Marshal Rochambeau who took command at Saint-Domingue after Leclerc and was later killed at Leipzig
+The son of Marshal Rochambeau who took command at Saint-Domingue and committed atrocities and was years later mortally wounded at Leipzig

 Born: April 7, 1755